Preview & Edit

 Photograph by Ellen Vrana.

-At night garden snails exit their lairs and begin their epic migration across the stone slabs to eat.
-Slow, undeterred, consistent.
-I like spending time with snails; I imagine their inner monologues; they hum bluegrass and dream of soft shoots.
+At night, garden snails exit their lairs and begin their epic migration across the stone slabs to eat.
+It is slow, undeterred, and consistent.
+I like spending time with snails.
+I imagine their inner monologues.
+They hum bluegrass and dream of soft shoots.

 There is a childlike sweetness